rvergis/ABC-group-project-WestportNow/README.md

 ABC-group-project-WestportNow
 =============================

 The DatabaseActivity lets you create and delete the database and dump to the log stream information about the fake content created.
+Buttons allow you to exercise the two APIs described below, with the results sent to the log.

-The fake content includes 3 fake authors and 20 fake articles.
+The fake content includes 3 fake authors and 40 fake articles.
+The "subject" fields are taken from the real website, e.g. "Sport" and "Real Estate."

-Look at the four button handlers in DatabaseActivity to see how to create the fake database.
+Look at the button handlers in DatabaseActivity to see how to access the fake database.

 The Article class is where all the interesting stuff happens.
 See these two functions: